Getting Sick Abroad | Seeking Medical Care in the United Kingdom

 Roughly, three weeks passed from the onset of the cold and we’d made our way to a house sit in Leeds, UK.
 We explored the area, seeing many of the beautiful attractions in Leeds.
 Plus, we had the comforts of staying in a home (on a house sit) with the company of Percy, an independent cat that, once he warmed up to us, started following us around the house when he wasn’t sleeping next to us or on his bed.
 And, while we admit, it’s a tangent, we must comment on how adorable he was.
 He immediately had Shannon wrapped around his little ‘paw’, as she succumbs to any pet that cuddles with her, nudges her for attention, and as we learned on this house sit, follows her around.
 Most notably about Percy, was his routine of drinking water.
 We made sure he always had plenty of water to drink in his dishes, however he much preferred drinking directly form the tap and would wait next to the kitchen sink for us to turn on the water to a slow stream.
 Moreover, we found it quite comical that although the stream of water would always hit his nose when he first started to drink, he seemed to always be surprised by it!

 Okay, back to the story at hand!
-A few days into our stay in Leeds, a Saturday morning to be exact, Shannon woke up with a small earache.
+A few days into our stay in Leeds, a Saturday morning to be exact, Shannon woke up with a small earache in her left ear.
 She thought little of it, until it was worsened by her shower, causing her to be in quite a bit of pain.
 For a bit of background, Shannon suffered from frequent and severe ear infections as a child, nearly having to have drainage tubes placed in her ears.
 As an adult, she’s come accustom to doctors remarking on the scar tissue when they look into her ears with an otoscope.
 All that being, she hasn’t had an ear infection since she was a child.

 Attempting Natural Remedies to Avoid a Trip to the Doctor